Harald Hardrada – The Last Viking King

 The Battle of Stamford Bridge

 The bridge was the only thing between the advancing army of king Harold, and the outnumbered and ill-prepared forces of Tostig and Harald Hardrada.
-Legend has it, and several sources mention this, that a large lone viking warrior armed with an ax was able to hold back their advance.
+Legend has it, and several sources mention this, that a large berserker viking warrior armed with a broadax was able to hold back their advance.
 Holding the bridge long enough for Harald to organize their forces as best they could.

 However, they were vastly outnumbered and missed their armor and some of their weaponry.
 King Harold and his army beat the forces of Harald and Tostig.
 Harald Hardrada was struck by an arrow to the throat and died early on in the battle of Stamford Bridge.
 Quite unlike the two earls they beat at the Battle of Fulford, Harald led from the front.